axelvaldez/radical-companies/_posts/model/2023-03-13-from-agreement-to-relationships.markdown

 <h1>Committments</h1>
  <p>As you go through these questions, you will likely bring up things that you would like to change.
 For some of these, you may even make a commitment, <span class="_quotespan">Even when I am agry, I will keep my voice down&hellip; .</span></p>
  <p>For each of those commitments, people in the group will make a support committment to help you keep you on track to your commitment. <span class="_quotespan">I will ask you to keep your voice down, even if I have to raise my voice to get you to pay attention.</span></p>
- <p>After this is done, you go through the other co-owners&rsquo; commitments, made in their Explicit Relationships, and add your support commitment to them.</p>
+ <p>After this is done, you go through the other co-owners&rsquo; commitments, written down in the Explicit Relationships, and add your support commitment to them.</p>

 <h1 class="_section">ENDNOTES</h1>
  <ul>